E is for EARTH-CYCLE

 Unit location Preferably outdoors, away from house in a sunny area Preferably outdoors (can go indoors) in the shade Anywhere Outside

 Efficency Variable depending on unit, nutrient balance and aeration Variable depending on unit, nutrient balance and worms Efficient for food waste.
-Larger items may need to be buried to complete breakdown In ground composter.
+Needs to be buried to complete breakdown In ground composter.
 Breaks down pet waste efficiently

 Odour Levels Nil if maintained correctly Nil if maintained correctly Nil if maintained correctly Nil if maintained correctly